 Why choose eldercare mediation?

-Sometimes people think that the only way to settle difficult family problems is to go to court.
-Mediation is a good alternative to hiring attorneys.
-It's usually much less expensive and much faster than taking the legal route.
-Left to themselves and with a good mediator to help them along, family members can often find good solutions to family problems.
-And since they come up with the solutions themselves, the members of the family are more likely to make sure that the solutions work.
+Left to themselves and with a good mediator to help them along, family members can often solve family problems.
+And since they come up with the solutions themselves, they are more likely to make sure that the solutions work.

 Mediation is a good choice when elder family members aren't mentally competent enough to make decisions all on their own.
 A mediator can make sure that these older adults have a say in what happens to them.
 This can be reassuring to elders who may feel like the choices being made about them are out of their control.